Hexizen/arduino_lab/README.md

 ### AI
 1. Prompts used to transact with your selected Generative AI
-2. Model used to generate the content: ChatGPT 5
+2. Model used to generate the content
 3. Transaction ID or the link of the conversation

 ### Members